NikeMirum/restaurant-voting/README.md

     - If it is after 11:00 then it is too late, vote can't be changed
 * Each restaurant provides a new menu each day.

-### How it works

-When the authorisation is done (see authorisation data below) depending on permissions, given by roles, ADMIN and USER are having the following rights

-#### ADMIN:

-- Can manage users at AdminUserController (/api/admin/users)
-- Can input restaurants by AdminRestaurantController (/api/admin/restaurants)
-- Can input daily menu by AdminDishController per each restaurant (/api/restaurants/{restaurantId}/dishes) by adding and editing dishes

-#### ADMIN and USER:

-- Can go into /api/restaurants, in which RestaurantTo objects, based by Restaurant objects with vote counts field can be received, controlled by ProfileAdminRestaurantController
-- By VoteController Depending on GET query getVoteByUserToday() response, the vote, if user hasn't vot today yet, (VoteService#isVoteTodayAlreadyDone() = false) or re-vote(if it is not later than VOTING_TIME_DEADLINE) can be done.

 ### API documentation performed by Swagger

 - http://localhost:8080/swagger-ui.html